iwantmyname/blog/preview/2014-12-17-multicurrency.md

 But now we're a bit bigger, and our customers are a bit more spread out, so we've officially launched our multicurrency expansion.
 We quietly launched it a few weeks ago, and we're really happy with how it's working (being based in New Zealand, it's nice to see things in NZD).

 So next time you're looking for a domain, there are three ways to change your currency: in the footer (see screenshot), on all our price lists (like [this one](https://iwantmyname.com/domains/domain-name-registration-list-of-extensions)), and in your account payment settings.
 We've also set it up to be location aware, so new customers should automatically be assigned to their correct currency.
-All prices on the site (minus the blog, which is currently static), should reflect the change.
+Once switched, all prices on the site (minus the blog, which is currently static), should reflect the change.

 ![NZD]({{ site.images_url }}/2014-10-14-nzd.png)

-And if you have any questions about multicurrency, [feel free to ask](http://help.iwantmyname.com).
+Also, if you have any questions about multicurrency, [feel free to ask](http://help.iwantmyname.com).
 We're always here to help.